Hyperopt concepts

 The open-source version of Hyperopt is no longer being maintained.

 Hyperopt will be removed in the next major DBR ML version.
-Databricks recommends using Optuna for a similar experience and access to more up-to-date hyperparameter tuning algorithms.
+Databricks recommends using either Optuna for single-node optimization or RayTune for a similar experience to the deprecated Hyperopt distributed hyperparameter tuning functionality.
+Learn more about using RayTune on Databricks.

 This article describes some of the concepts you need to know to use distributed Hyperopt.